 The video immediately went viral and played on multiple online services.
 A local news station even ran an expose on “How to Stop Neighborhood Degenerates from Urinating on Your Children.”

 Unbelievably, my girlfriend forgave me for my incomprehensible stupidity — to use her parlance.
 In my defense, she told the judge I had just made a horrible mistake, but I was still an upstanding human being — as long as I lived across the state line.

 Our neighbors were less tolerant, however, and they frequently circled our property, carrying signs, shouting profanity, and brandishing garden shears.

-Sadly, the judge wasn’t as tolerant as we hoped.
-I’m now doing time in the county correctional facility where I’ve become quite popular with the degenerates in my cell block.
+Sadly, the judge wasn’t as tolerant as I had hoped.
+I’m now doing time in the county correctional facility where I’ve become quite popular with the perverts in my cell block.

 It’s on those nights that I miss the little dog the most.
 It’s on those nights — when my cellmate has me pinned against the cot and his heaving buttocks is bobbing perpendicular in a rhythmic fury — that I find myself wondering…

 For the love of God and all things holy, why didn’t I join a gym?